Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

 If all existing resources are returned, the service will omit the pageSize and pageIndex fields.
 The totalItemCount field provides an approximate indication of the total number of items available.
-It will not be returned if the total number of resources is unknown.
+It is not returned if the total number of resources is unknown.

 POST requests

-POST requests are mostly used to create resources but are sometimes used for custom actions.
+You can mostly use POST requests to create resources, but you can sometimes use them for custom actions.
 In such cases, the resource path ends with a suffix representing the action.
 For example, the :copy suffix is used for the endpoint that creates a copy of an existing content item.

 PATCH requests